Bukolad/MOMA-Dashboard-Analysis/README.md

 - Created a new column for Year Extracted .
 Used a formula to extract the first 4 digits number from the Date column.
 - Replaced Inconsistencies values in Year Extracted Column for accuracy.
 The M Query Codes from the Power Query Codes have been attached to this repository.

-In Addition, i created new measures and new column to provide deeper insights into MOMA ON VIEW Analysis:
+Additional Measures and Insights Created for MoMA On View Analysis To provide deeper insights into the MoMA On View dataset, several new measures and calculated columns were developed as part of the analysis:

-- Total Artworks : To calculate artworks on view in the museum.
+- Total Artworks: Measures the total number of artworks currently on view in the museum.
-- Total Artist : To calculate Artist with Artwork in the museum.
-- Total Medium
+- Total Artists: Calculates the number of unique artists with at least one artwork on display.
+- Total Medium: Counts the number of distinct mediums represented across all displayed works.
-- Most Featured Artsit : Artist with the Most Artwork
+- Most Featured Artist: Identifies the artist with the highest number of artworks on view.
-- Male Artist
-- Female Artist
-- Total Department
-- Total Classification
+- Male Artists: Calculates the number of male artists represented in the current on-view collection.
+- Female Artists: Calculates the number of female artists represented in the current on-view collection.
+- Total Departments: Counts the number of curatorial departments contributing to the on-view selection.
+- Total Classifications: Identifies the number of unique classifications (e.g., painting, sculpture, drawing) within the displayed collection.

+These custom measures enable more detailed visual analysis, support deeper insights into representation and diversity, and help highlight key patterns across the collection.

 Additional Transformation includes
 - Created new column to calculate each Artist First Artwork and Age at First Artwork.